Junie B. Jones: Film

-When asked about the topic of a feature-length film adaptation based on the books, Barbara Park stated in an interview that "Junie B. has been pretty successful already living in the readers' imaginations, so I am happy with that."
+When asked about the topic of a feature-length film adaptation based on the books, Barbara Park stated that "Junie B. has been pretty successful already living in the readers' imaginations, so I am happy with that."

-Television
+Television series

-On June 14, 2022, it was announced that Nickelodeon is developing an adaptation of the books.
+On June 14, 2022, it was announced that Nickelodeon would be developing an adaptation of the books.
+As of 2025, no further developments have been announced.

+Graphic novel series

+On October 24, 2024, it was announced that the book series would be adapted into a graphic novel series adapted by Colleen AF Venable and illustrated by Honie Beam.
+The first entry, an adaptation of Junie B. Jones and the Stupid Smelly Bus, was released on April 29, 2025.